 Unfortunately, Yale’s program didn’t work out as planned.
 The recessionary 1970s meant that many members of each cohort couldn’t find jobs, so those who were earning had to keep paying much longer than expected.
 Eventually, the wealthiest members of each cohort exercised an option to buy their way out of the TPO early by paying 150% of what they had borrowed, plus interest.
 That left the lower-income members to carry the burden of the remaining debt, which persisted until Yale finally ended the program in 1999.

 Around the same time Yale’s program was ending, an economist named Miguel Palacio was toying with the idea of starting one in his native Colombia, where many talented students were dropping out of college because they couldn’t afford tuition.
-Together with entrepreneur Felipe Vergara, he founded a company called Lumni, which currently backs ISAs for around 10,000 students in Colombia, Peru, Mexico, and Chile.
-So far, it has provided a total of $50 million in funding, and it’s now preparing to break into the U.S. market.
+Together with entrepreneur Felipe Vergara, he founded a company called Lumni to back ISAs for students in Chile.
+By 2019, it had provided a total of $50 million in funding and expanded its operations into Colombia, Peru, Mexico, and the U.S.

 The first U.S. university to adopt an ISA was Purdue, with its Back a Boiler program (named for the school’s mascot, the Boilermaker).
 It got its start in 2015, when Daniels, who had read about ISAs in Friedman’s book, mentioned them at a congressional hearing on higher education.
 Afterward, he told NPR he was “swarmed” with reporters wanting to know more about the idea, so he headed back to Purdue and put together a team to make the idea a reality.
 Since then, several other U.S. colleges and universities and some noncollege training programs have started ISAs of their own.